-Following their outstanding Aldeburgh Festival debut in 2015, the dynamic young orchestra return to give two contrasting concerts in an unusual Ipswich location.
+Following their outstanding Aldeburgh Festival debut in 2015, the dynamic young orchestra return to give two contrasting concerts in a car park in Ipswich.

 Part of the Aldeburgh Festival season

 The experience of seeing and hearing a symphony orchestra perform live and up close is a hugely powerful one.
 The dynamic young Multi-Story Orchestra is dedicated to bringing this experience to people who don’t normally go to classical music concerts and has been widely acclaimed for its performances in multi-storey car parks and other unusual venues.

 Following its outstanding Aldeburgh Festival debut in 2015, Multi-Story Orchestra returns to give two contrasting concerts at Blackfriars NCP multi-storey car park on Foundation Street, Ipswich.

 The Telegraph on Multi-Story Orchestra at Aldeburgh Festival 2015